 I can’t imagine having to deal with one more set of tenants and paying one more stinking property tax bill to a bloated city government that can’t even fix our roads.
 A simpler life is why I’m totally focused on real estate crowdfunding during my 2-3 year break before I jump back in the fire.
 If I can earn 10% – 15% a year without any hassle, I’m all for it.

 The older the property seller, the more appealing a simple life free from property maintenance will be.
-But you can still argue about the joys of simpler living to younger property sellers too because they can definitely remember what it was like as a renter.
+I’ve got a serious love hate relationship with owning rental properties because something always goes wrong!
+Argue about the joys of simpler living to younger property sellers too because they can definitely remember what it was like as a renter.

 Once you start owning more than one property, you’re no longer focused primarily on lifestyle.
 Instead, you’re focusing on making returns, with some sacrifice to your lifestyle.